sevtep/2020-Python/README.md

-# 2020-Spring
+# 2020-Python
-Projects for research
+Projects for training